-You can find more details about each session and workshop-leader below, and if you have any questions, please don’t hesitate to get in touch at firstname.lastname@example.org.
-And please follow this link if you want to find out more information about Go!
-Compose.
+You can find more details about each session and workshop-leader below.
+You can follow this link if you want to find out more information about Go!
+Compose at large.

 Workshop 1 – Lyrics and Songwriting to Beats Rap Club (Tuesday 28th July, 10-5pm)